2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ### Cluster Bigcouch
 This needs to be done before installing kazoo.

-On each Bigcouch node configure `z=2` on `/etc/kazoo/bigcouch/local.ini` as follows:
+On each Bigcouch node configure `z=2` in `/etc/kazoo/bigcouch/local.ini` as follows:
 ```
 [cluster]
 q=3